+Financial Aid will cover a repeated course only when it is repeated to replace an unacceptable grade as determined by a specific course and/or major.
 Only the most recent grade for a course that has been repeated will count towards a student's CGPA.
-Therefore, grades from prior attempts will be excluded from the student's cumulative CGPA.
-However, all attempts, including the most current, will be included in the calculation for the completion rate and maximum timeframe components.
-Financial Aid will cover a repeated course only when it is repeated to replace an unacceptable grade as determined by a specific course and/or major.
+Therefore, grades from prior attempts will be excluded from the student's cumulative GPA.
+However, all attempts including the most current will be included in the calculation for the completion rate and maximum timeframe components.